NoahWarnke/interweave.network/readme.md

-# Interweave.network
+# Interweave Network

-An Ethereum dapp where users explore and create a collaborative network of imaginary places and paths between them.
-Currently in the early stages of design and development.
+An Ethereum dApp where users explore and create a collaborative network of imaginary places and paths between them.
+Currently undergoing design and development to get a transaction-free MVP dApp ready to go.